VladimirTechMan/salsa-format-spec/README.md

  "creator"   | object  | Optional.
 An object of type creator that contains the information about SALSA file creator.
  "startedDateTime" | string | Optional.
 The timestamp of the moment when the packet logging activity actually started.
 The value is formatted according to a subset of formats defined in ISO 8601 (*see details below*).
  "duration"  | string  | Optional.
 Total duration of the packet logging activity, in seconds.
+ "geolocation" | object | Optional.
+The geographical position where the packets were logged by packet logger.
  "comment"   | string  | Optional.
 A comment provided by the user or the application.
  "protocol"  | string  | Optional.
 The name of the signaling protocol being represented by all the entries in the "packets" array.
  "transport" | string  | Optional.
 The name of the transport being used to exchange all the packets represented by the "packets" array.